Skip to main content

 Common Pitfalls

-• Always require human approval for sensitive actions
+• Human approval for sensitive actions (delete, send, pay)

 Real-World Applications